 This multi-channel approach is how top reps break through the noise and see reply rates as high as 52%, a huge jump from the 2–3% industry average.
 The key is coordinating these touchpoints so they feel like a natural conversation, not a scattered attack.
 By building AI-powered workflows, you can automate the timing and execution without spending your entire day on manual tasks.
 This frees you up to focus on the human parts of selling, like writing personalized messages and having meaningful conversations.
 The goal is to show up in the right place, at the right time, with the right message, every time.

-Email: The Foundation
+Email: Your Cadence Foundation

 Email is the backbone of your sales cadence.
 It’s where you can share detailed information, attach resources, and give prospects time to respond on their own schedule.
 A well-planned series of emails ensures your outreach is consistent and doesn't get lost in a crowded inbox.
 It’s the workhorse that carries the core of your message.